Doraemon is a cute, male robotic cat and part of the Japanese culture concerned with cuteness which is a form of escapism.

 Rarely do I dip into Japanese culture.
 When I do it is like visiting another planet.
 In this instance we can do it through a robotic cat whose name is Doraemon.
 He is a male cat who travels back in time from the 22nd century to help a boy whose name is Nobita.

 Doraemon is a “fictional character in the Japanese manga and anime series”.
 Japanese manga is also alien to me.
-Anime series also alien to me!
+Anime series is also alien to me!
 I’m lost.
 Maybe it’s a good thing to have a look at it to learn a bit about another culture.
 I wonder whether it tells us something about the attitude of Japanese towards domestic cats?

 They certainly like to anthropomorphise them.
 And cuteness seems to play a very big part in Japanese life.
 The Japanese even have a name for cuteness: Kawaii.
 The word means lovable, cute or adorable.
 Is the apparent obsession for cuteness a way of distancing oneself from the realities of the harshness of life?
 Or is a reversion to childhood and innocence; another way to escape the realities of the real world.